 Technological Innovations

 With Japan being at the forefront of technology, it’s no surprise that smart home systems are increasingly popular.
-From advanced security systems to home automation, technology is integrated into the very fabric of Japan home layouts.
+From advanced security systems, that use facial recognition, to home automation, technology is integrated into the very fabric of Japan home layouts.
+This could include smart home appliances such as a coffee machine that could turn on and brew your coffee in the morning ready for when you wake up, or refrigerators that can track what is in the fridge.

 Energy Efficiency

 As sustainability becomes a global concern, energy-efficient designs are becoming more prevalent in Japan home layouts.
-Features like double-glazed windows, solar panels, and advanced insulation techniques are increasingly common.
+Features like double-glazed windows and advanced insulation techniques, which help reduce the escaping of hot air in the winter and the loss of cold air in the summer, meaning less energy is wasted when heating or colling a room.
+Also, solar panels are becoming increasingly common.

 What to Consider When Choosing a Home in Japan